verge-io/docs/docs/kb/posts/importing-p2v-or-v2v.md

 **MAC addresses -** Clone existing or create new MAC addresses
 - Default = Clone (MAC addresses are duplicated from the Source)

-**Local Network -** NIC selection for connecting to the VergeIO destination system.
+**Local Network -** NIC selection for connecting to the VeregOS destination system.
 - Default = Previously selected NIC

-**Connecting Using vSAN -**  The method for transfer to destination VergeIO system
+**Connecting Using vSAN -**  The method for transfer to destination VeregOS system
 - Default = No (Use the standard https transfer method)

 **Guest** - (legacy/deprecated)

 **Yes**/**Sync directly**  Use direct vSAN connection method.
-This method can provide faster transfers, allowing for writing directly to the VergeIO vSAN.
+This method can provide faster transfers, allowing for writing directly to the VeregOS vSAN.
 This method requires additional network configuration.
 Contact Support for more information.

    ![enablecloneiso18.png](/public/enablecloneiso18.png)